gilch/hissp/docs/faq.rst

 There's no ``macroexpand``.
 How do I look at expansions?
 ------------------------------------------------------------

-Invoke the macro indirectly somehow so the compiler sees it as a normal function, and pass all arguments quoted.
+Invoke the macro indirectly somehow so the compiler sees it as a runtime function, and pass all arguments quoted.

 .. code-block:: Lissp

-   ((getattr hissp.basic.._macro_ "define") 'foo '"bar")
+   ((getattr hissp.basic.._macro_ 'define) 'foo '"bar")

 One could, of course, write a function or macro to automate this.